 Ash for bowl turning

 Ash is a very common wood at the moment.
-However, due to the spread of ash dieback, it is going to become less common.
-Ash is a strong durable wood that delivers a good finish.
-Ash tends to split easily and in straight pieces.
-This makes it ideal for making furniture.
+However, it is going to become less common because Ash dieback is becoming a larger problem in the UK.
+It is a strong durable wood that delivers a good finish.
+However, it does tend to split easily and in straight pieces.
+This makes it ideal for making furniture but can prove a little challenging when turning.

 I hope all is well with you and yours.
 Will I see you at one of my courses?